 4 credits.
 Prerequisite: Sci 110.
-The second semester of a two semester lecture and laboratory course in the sciences for the non-science major.
+The second semester of a two-semester lecture and laboratory course in the sciences for the non-science major.
 This course introduces major unifying theories from chemistry, biology, and the environmental sciences with applications to real world problems.
 Three lecture hours and two laboratory hours per week.
-Offered spring semester.
 Lab fee.